-ACTIVITY RESIDENTS/VISITOR CARPARKS STAFF/GUEST CARPARKS Specialty retail and commercial activities not otherwise listed in Table 1 or this table 1 per 25 m 2 GFA; except that : (i) Once retail space in the commercial core subzone exceeds 20,000m 2 GFA, there shall be no minimum standard provided the provision of carparking is in accordance with an approved Outline Development Plan or Comprehensive Development Plan 1 per 10 full time equivalent staff or 1 per 300m 2 GFA, whichever is the greater; Except that once retail space in the commercial core subzone exceeds 20,000m 2 GFA, there shall be no minimum standard provided the provision of carparking is in accordance with an approved Outline (ii) In the MDR (deferred mixed use) subzone, the provision of 90° parking on the street immediately in front of the site shall be included in the calculation of on-site carparking requirements.
-Development Plan or Comprehensive Development Plan.
-Service Activities 1 per 100m2 of GFA, except that there is no residential/ visitor parking requirement for that area used for the maintenance and repairing of goods.
-1 per 25m2 of area used for the maintenance and repairing of goods 1 per 100m2 of area used for any other form of service activity.
+ACTIVITY RESIDENTS/VISITOR CARPARKS STAFF/GUEST CARPARKS Specialty retail and 1 per 25 m2 GFA; except that : 1 per 10 full time commercial activities not (i) Once retail space in the equivalent staff or 1 per otherwise listed in Table 1 commercial core subzone 300m 2 GFA, whichever or this table exceeds 20,000m2 GFA, there is the greater; shall be no minimum standard Except that once retail provided the provision of space in the commercial carparking is in accordance core subzone exceeds with an approved Outline 20,000m2 GFA, there Development Plan or shall be no minimum Comprehensive Development standard provided the Plan provision of carparking is in accordance with an approved Outline Development Plan or (ii) In the MDR (deferred Comprehensive mixed use) subzone, the Development Plan. provision of 90° parking on the street immediately in front of the site shall be included in the calculation of on-site carparking requirements.
+Service Activities 1 per 100m2 of GFA, except 1 per 25m2 of area used that there is no residential/ for the maintenance and visitor parking requirement for repairing of goods that area used for the 1 per 100m2 of area used maintenance and repairing of for any other form of goods. service activity.